jclehner/bcm2-utils/README.md

 To add a new device profile, you'll first have to get hold of the bootloader code.
 An easy way to locate the bootloader is to jump to an arbitrary location in RAM, and then study the exception handler's output.
-To be safe, you could write an opcode to RAM that will cause a crash, and then jump to that location.
-Something like `sw zero, 0(zero)` (0xac000000) is always a safe bet:
+Jumping to a random address is one way to crash your device, but to be safe, you could write an opcode to RAM that will cause a crash, and then jump to that location.
+Something like `sw $zero, 0($zero)` (`0xac000000`) is always a safe bet:

 ```
 Write memory.
 Hex address: 0x80000000